sballin/TouchTracker/README.md

 ### 🔫 To-Do

-- Look through all words of particular length if no matches
+- ➽➽➽ Look through all words of particular length if no matches
-- Keep last best match for rudimentary sentence writing
 - Support faster input

 ---

 ### ☁ Ideas

-- Identify space pressed based on __pathMajorRadius__: thumb is bigger than rest of fingers
 - Add errors from horizontal and vertical paths in __quadrature__!
-- Identify __finger__ behind each tap, possible to get [radius](http://easyplace.wordpress.com/2013/04/09/how-to-detect-touch-size-in-ios/), then compare relative sizes
+- Identify __finger__ behind each tap using radius
+- ➽ Repeat dictionary
+- ➽ Different color for space pressed, back pressed
+- ➽ Back one word with two-finger tap
-- ➽ Ask about __speeding up__ touch recognition on Apple developer forums
+- Ask about __speeding up__ touch recognition on Apple developer forums
-- ➽ Dictionary grouping words of __same length__: small arithmetic for a few thousand elements -> not bad, right?
+- ➽ Dictionary grouping words of __same length__
-- ➽ __Horizontal__ and __vertical__ fraction paths
-    - +/– for direction and scaled with total distances

 ---